 - Mental Healthcare Member: Dr Chess Denman - Medical Director, Cambridgeshire and Peterborough NHS Foundation Trust will nominate an attendee when issues of direct relevance are under discussion.

-- Nursing Member: Carol Davies, Designated Nurse Safeguarding Adults, Cambridgeshire and Peterborough CCG
+- Nursing Member: Danielle Harding - General Practice Lead Nurse, Cambridgeshire and Peterborough CCG

 - Patient Forum Member: Reverend Kevin Burdett - Public Governor, North West Anglia NHS Foundation Trust.

-- Patient Forum Member: Dr Richard Hodder - Papworth NHS Foundation Trust Patient Forum.
+- Patient Forum Member: Dr Richard Hodder - (CPF Deputy Chair) Papworth NHS Foundation Trust Patient Forum.